YCChenVictor/blog-frontend/src/posts/software/main.md

 ## Concept

-Software is a set of instructions and data that tell a computer what to do.
+Software is essentially a collection of instructions and data that dictates the actions and behavior of a computer system.
+These instructions, typically written in a programming language, outline the steps the computer should follow to perform specific tasks, while the data provides the necessary information for these tasks to be executed.
+Together, they serve as the guiding force behind the computer's operations, enabling it to process information, run applications, and interact with users or other systems.
+In essence, software acts as the bridge between users and the hardware components of a computer, translating human-readable commands and tasks into machine-executable instructions.
+Without software, computers would be inert machines devoid of functionality, incapable of carrying out the myriad tasks they are commonly used for in today's digital age.

 ### Fundamental Knowledge